Another Surfside Condo — Not Far From Collapse Site — Deemed Unsafe

 It’s time to go.
 Everyone who lives at the Regent Palace condominium saw the destruction at Champlain Towers, less than six blocks away, and they don’t need to be forced out.
 They’re leaving or they’ve already left, voluntarily.

-“Honestly, you know, the building was analyzed and deemed unsafe, so we’re not gonna take any risk, you know a couple of blocks down, a building actually collapsed so we don’t want anything tragic to happen,” said Theo Magnat, a Regent Palace resident, as he was moving out.
+“Honestly, you know, the building was analyzed and deemed unsafe, so we’re not gonna take any risk, you know a couple of blocks down, a building actually collapsed so we don’t want anything tragic to happen,” said Theo Magnat, a Regent Palace resident, as he was moving out Tuesday.

 Our redesigned local news and weather app is live!
 Download it for iOS or Android — and sign up for alerts.